fabrylab/clickpoints/docs/tutorial_tracking.rst

 Manual Tracking
 ===============
-This recepies gives a shot introduction how to get started manually labeling your own tracks, for a quick evaluation or groundtruths for the evaluation of automated algorithms.
+This tutorial gives a shot introduction how to get started manually labeling your own tracks, for a quick evaluation or ground truths for the evaluation of automated algorithms.

 Getting started